 Due to rising natural gas prices, which caused an energy crisis in Europe, demand for the fertiliser remained high.
 Despite the fast spread of COVID 19, agrochemical production remained minimal due to transportation limitations.
 Several customers requested early contract purchases of DAP in anticipation of high demand during the winter season, which increased imports and prices towards the end of Q4 2021.

 Fertiliser prices rose as a result of record natural gas and coal prices, which had prompted output cuts in the energy-intensive fertiliser sector.
 The price of urea has increased by more than 200 percent this year, while the price of DAP nearly doubled.
 Brazil is the world's leading soybean producer and the world's third-largest corn producer.
-The DAP was priced at 4,035.79 BRL/MT.
+DAP prices were 4,035.79 BRL/MT in Brazil.
 The country had warned that a fertiliser scarcity next year will hinder the expansion of soy, corn, and cotton farms.

 Due to the onset of the spring season in Europe, there was a surge in demand for the fertiliser from the agricultural sector.
 Because of the significant demand from both the domestic and international markets, producers planned to raise its prices in the coming months.
 Due to a shortage of DAP in the United States, European producers were forced to increase their export volumes in order to boost their margins and price premiums.